anniekramer/Crash-Course-in-CS/README.md

 - Complete Codeacademy’s [Introduction to JavaScript] (https://www.codecademy.com/learn/javascript) tutorial to learn the fundamentals of the language.
 - Read about the relationship between JavaScript, HTML, and CSS when a webpage loads.
   * Read [How a web page loads] (http://gent.ilcore.com/2011/05/how-web-page-loads.html).
+  * For more on loading scripts, check out this [post] (http://www.html5rocks.com/en/tutorials/speed/script-loading/).
 - Read about SCSS, LESS.
 - Transfer your understanding of Python to JavaScript, understand the major pitfalls of JavaScript, and learn about the basics of the document object model (affectionately referred to as the DOM) -- which dictates how we interact with webpages via JavaScript.
   * Read Chapter 1 and Chapter 2 of [Eloquent JavaScript] (http://eloquentjavascript.net/).
 This covers the basics of JavaScript: values, variables, and control flow.
 Be sure to pay close attention to the sections covering the quirks of the language.